-BSC205 Human Anatomy & Physiology 3.0 credit hours BSC206 Advanced Anatomy & Physiology 3.0 credit hours
+BSC205 Human Anatomy & Physiology BSC206 Advanced Anatomy & Physiology

 Radiologic Technology general education courses are available via distance education and residential delivery.
 Distance education courses are delivered through Southeastern College's online course delivery platform.

 It is important to understand what online classes are and what they are not.
 Online classes are not easy substitutes for on-campus classes.
 In fact, students find online classes as rigorous and demanding as on-campus classes.
 Students are expected to attend their virtual classrooms a specified number of times per week.
 All attendance is monitored.
 Times are flexible and dictated by students' personal schedules; nonetheless, their presence is required and recorded and counts toward final grades.